iamlamb1988/NodeJSTraining/README.md

 npm init
 ```
 This will prompt you with a series of questions such as project name and starting point of project.
 Also manipulates package.json (file similar to pom.xml that maintains dependancy versions)

+## Issues
+home.esj stylesheet not recognizing relative or absolute path (from app.js) file